Sandroyd Prep School

 Sandroyd is a co-educational prep and pre-prep for ages 2-13 in the stunning grounds of the Rushmore Estate.
 Founded in 1888 by the Reverend L H Wellesley Wesley and initially based at Sandroyd House in Cobham, it was a small coaching establishment for boys who were due to go to Eton.
 Now, nestled comfortably (and very smartly, I might add) in the former home of General Pitt-Rivers, the school has 70 acres of bucolic grounds plus a further 500 on the estate proper to run around and get muddy in, has a snake pit for battle reenactments, a horse-riding arena and is the idyllic spot for children to learn, play and, most importantly, enjoy their childhood.
 With a variety of buildings from brand-spanking new to period grandees, there are 180 pupils (50 children in the pre-prep known as The Walled Garden) which makes for a lot of space per child.

 Where do I start?
 This place is seriously impressive when it comes to what’s on offer, and where to do it all.
-Pupils have all the facilities that you’d expect at a top prep school – an indoor pool (the outdoor pool has rather quaintly been allowed to return to pond status), astroturf, netball and tennis courts, cricket nets, hockey and rugby pitches (all with superb views of the parkland and a stunning Temple of fluted columns and copper domes), sports hall, adventure playground, full-sized gym, multiple cross-country courses, art block, music block and library.
+Pupils have all the facilities that you’d expect at a top prep school – an indoor pool (the outdoor pool has rather quaintly been allowed to return to pond status), astroturf, netball and tennis courts, cricket nets, hockey and rugby pitches (all with superb views of the parkland and a stunning Temple of fluted columns and a copper dome), sports hall, adventure playground, full-sized gym, multiple cross-country courses, art block, music block and library.
 Making it stand out from the crowd are the riding arena and field complete with jumps (Sandroyd has plenty of horses or you can bring in your own pony), squash courts and acres and acres of estate to ride bikes, build dens and generally get lost in.

 MUSIC & DRAMA